GichuriNdungu/capstone_final/readme.md

 ```

 ## Frontend Setup
-1. Open the project folder in a code editor (e.g., VS Code).
+1. Open the project folder in a code editor, navige to the index.html file at the root of each folder (admin/main) to as entry points to either the client side or the admin dashboard
-2. Ensure the `index.html` file and other assets are linked correctly.

 ## Usage

 ### Admin Login:
-- Visit `/login.html` and enter admin credentials.
+- Visit `/admin/login.html` and enter admin credentials.
 - Access the admin dashboard to manage offsetter applications.

-### Offsetter Application:
-- Navigate to `/add-offsetter.html` to submit applications.

 ### Offsetters Page:
-- View dynamically displayed approved offsetters at `/offsetters.html`.
+- view the main client website at `/main/index.html`.

 ## Project Architecture
 ```plaintext